pydata/xarray/doc/internals/duck-arrays-integration.rst

 * ``__array_ufunc__`` method,
 * ``__array_function__`` method.

-These need to be defined consistently with numpy :py:class:`numpy.ndarray`, for example the array ``shape`` property needs to obey `numpy's broadcasting rules <https://numpy.org/doc/stable/user/basics.broadcasting.html>`_ (see also the `Python Array API standard's explanation <https://data-apis.org/array-api/latest/API_specification/broadcasting.html>`_ of these same rules).
+These need to be defined consistently with :py:class:`numpy.ndarray`, for example the array ``shape`` property needs to obey `numpy's broadcasting rules <https://numpy.org/doc/stable/user/basics.broadcasting.html>`_ (see also the `Python Array API standard's explanation <https://data-apis.org/array-api/latest/API_specification/broadcasting.html>`_ of these same rules).